Thrisha-1/ESP32/RFID/rfid readme.md

 # 🔐 ESP32 RFID exp
-This project demonstrates a simple RFID-based home automation system using the ESP32.
+This project demonstrates a simple RFID using the ESP32.
 It reads RFID tags via UART and triggers different LEDs based on valid UID recognition.

 ---